Citadel spread: Composition and advantages

-A key feature of Citadel Spread is the use of powdered milk in a recipe with no water, making it difficult for bacteria to grow and giving the nutritional advantages of milk with a long shelf life, as demonstrated in a clinical study comparing F100 and Plumpy'nut.
-Citadel Spread provides a high calorie content of the mixture relative to weight and volume.
+A key feature of citadel spread is the use of powdered milk in a recipe with no water, making it difficult for bacteria to grow and giving the nutritional advantages of milk with a long shelf life, as demonstrated in a clinical study comparing F100 and Plumpy'nut.
+Citadel spread provides a high calorie content of the mixture relative to weight and volume.

-Another feature of Citadel Spread is the low cost of manufacturing, storing, and distribution.
-These features made formulations like Citadel Spread a practical ready-to-use food.
+Another feature of citadel spread is the low cost of manufacturing, storing, and distribution.
+These features made formulations like citadel spread a practical ready-to-use food.

 History

 Frank Delfino, former Skippy plant manager and engineer, remembers the Alameda plant producing around 500 cases of a ready-to-use fortified food in the 1960s, using peanut oil with added vitamins and minerals.
 Skippy proposed a collaboration with the US government to use the product for nutritional needs of children, but the proposal was not adopted.

 In 1971, Edward B. Garvey published Appalachian Hiker: Adventure of a Lifetime.
-By the time Garvey published The New Appalachian Trail (Appalachian Hiker) in 1997, the vegetarian version of Citadel Spread that uses vegetable oil instead of bacon grease had become a popular hiking trail food in the USA.
+By the time Garvey published The New Appalachian Trail (Appalachian Hiker) in 1997, the vegetarian version of citadel spread that uses vegetable oil instead of bacon grease had become a popular hiking trail food in the US.